deammer/valheim-site/README.md

 The original website does pretty well on that front.
 The only thing that was missing was a `description` meta tag, which I've added.
 This is used by search engines to summarize the content of a page.

+ℹ️ note: I've disabled search engine indexing to avoid competing with the original website.

 ### Best practices

 Some of the images were delivered over `http` instead of `https`, which is a [potential security risk](https://web.dev/is-on-https/).
 Most browsers will also display a warning when they detect mixed content, which can reduce visitors' trust in a website.